gyulanemeth/bluefox.email/posts/how-spf-dkim-and-dmarc-actually-work-with-real-examples.md

 ;; MSG SIZE  rcvd: 559
 ```

-As you can see above, it's not even a TXT record, but a CNAME record pointing to a TXT record.
-This is how Amazon SES manages your private-public key pairs.
-So in this example, `pdfkmy3oobqoppvprayririsr5i5iljb._domainkey.bluefox.email` is a CNAME record that is pointing to `pdfkmy3oobqoppvprayririsr5i5iljb.dkim.amazonses.com`, which is a TXT record.
-The `p` value in the TXT record is the public key.
-Email receivers (such as Gmail) use this value to verify your DKIM signature.
+As you can see, it's actually a CNAME record pointing to a `TXT` record.
+This is how Amazon SES manages public/private DKIM key pairs.

-In the DKIM-Signature above, the following values are the interesting ones:
+In the `DKIM-Signature`, important parameters include:

- - h= -> the headers that are signed
+* `h=` → headers that are signed
- - b= -> the cryptographic signature based on the `h` parameter
+* `b=` → the cryptographic signature based on those headers
- - bh= -> the hash of the body (ensuring that the content was not altered either)
+* `bh=` → the hash of the body (verifies content integrity)
- - a= -> the algorithm used for the signature
+* `a=` → the algorithm used for the signature

-So basically, with the public key from the TXT record (the domain key record), and the parameters above, you can verify that the headers and the body of the email are legit and unaltered.
+With the public key from DNS and these values, the recipient server can verify the authenticity and integrity of the email.

-:::info
+::: info
-If you are interested in the exact algorithm for the verification process, let us know and we will extend the article.
+If you're interested in how the actual cryptographic verification works step-by-step, let us know and we’ll expand the article.
 :::

-You might have observed, that in the email header example above, there is another DKIM-Signature.
-The sending service in this case was Amazon SES, and the headers are also containing its DKIM-Signature.
-This is a fallback option at Amazon SES, for the case when there is an issue with your sending domain.
+You may also notice an additional `DKIM-Signature` in the email headers.
+In this case, it’s Amazon SES signing the email on their own behalf.
+This acts as a fallback if there's an issue with your domain’s DKIM configuration.

 ## DMARC (Domain-based Message Authentication, Reporting and Conformance)

 DMARC is a protocol that builds on SPF and DKIM.
-It helps domain owners to decide what should happen when an email is spoofed.
-(Eg. marking it as spam, or rejecting it.)
-This is how you can protect your domain from spoofing or phishing.
+It helps domain owners decide what should happen when an email fails authentication (e.g., mark it as spam or reject it).
+This is how you protect your domain from spoofing or phishing.

-It passes, if
+DMARC passes if:

- - SPF or DKIM is passed
+* SPF or DKIM passes
- - and the domain used in SPF/DKIM is aligned with the domain name in the "From:" header.
+* and the domain used in SPF or DKIM **aligns** with the domain name in the "From:" header

-If DMARC failes, receiving SMTP servers will decide what to do with the message based on your DMARC entry.
-It's a TXT record at _dmarc.youromain.com.
+If DMARC fails, receiving SMTP servers will decide what to do with the message based on your DMARC policy.
+It’s published as a `TXT` record at `_dmarc.yourdomain.com`.

-In our case it's `_dmarc.bluefox.email`, so let's dig into it:
+For BlueFox Email, that would be `_dmarc.bluefox.email`.
+Let’s dig it up:

 ```
 dig TXT _dmarc.bluefox.email
 ```

-In our case, the current value (at the time of writing this article) is:
+At the time of writing, the response is:

 ```
 v=DMARC1;p=quarantine;rua=mailto:gyula@bluefox.email
 ```

-The SMTP receiver servers can decide what to do with an emial if DMARC based on the value of the `p` parameter:
- - p=none; -> nothing, just monitoring
- - p=quarantine; -> send the failed email to the spam folder
- - p=reject; -> simply reject the emails, it won't even reach the spam folder

-When you set up your DMARC, you should always start with `p=none;` and then going to `p=quarantine;` and finally to `p=reject`, because if something is not correctly set up in your system, then your genuine emails may end up in spam (quarantine), or even worse, it won't even be saved by the receiving SMTP server (reject).
+The `p` parameter defines the action:

+* `p=none;` → take no action, just monitor
+* `p=quarantine;` → treat failed emails as suspicious (send to spam)
+* `p=reject;` → reject failed emails completely

+### Recommendation:

-You should always set up a `rua` (Reporting URI for Aggregate reports) parameter.
-With this parameter, you can tell the receiving mail servers where they should send their DMARC reports.
-These reports are XML files and contain the IP addresses that send in your domain's behalf, and whether emails failed SPF/DKIM/DMARC.
+Start with `p=none;` to monitor how your emails are performing.
+Set the `rua` (Reporting URI for Aggregate reports) to an address where you want to receive DMARC reports.
+These reports are XML files that include the IPs sending emails on your domain's behalf, and whether they passed SPF/DKIM/DMARC.

-It's a best practice to start with `p=none;` and `rua`, so you can make sure if everything is good with your setup, before enforcing DMARC (quarantine/reject).
+Once everything is verified, gradually move to `quarantine`, and eventually to `reject`.
+This minimizes the risk of blocking legitimate emails due to configuration errors.

 ## Summary

-DKIM, SPF, and DMARC can help you to prevent attackers to spoof your emails.
-With SPF you can make sure that the sending IP address is allowed to send in your domains behalf, whereas with DKIM, you can make sure that the message is legit and unaltered.
+DKIM, SPF, and DMARC help you prevent attackers from spoofing your emails.

+* **SPF** ensures that the sending IP address is authorized to send on behalf of your domain.
+* **DKIM** ensures that the message hasn’t been tampered with and is from a trusted source.
-If SPF or DKIM passes, and the used domain for their verification is aligned with the domain in the `From:` header, then DMARC passes.
+* **DMARC** ties it all together: if either SPF or DKIM passes and the domain aligns with the "From:" address, the email passes DMARC.

-If DMARC fails, then receiving SMTP servers will decide what to do, based on the `p=` value in your DMARC entry: none, quarantine, or reject.
-Always start with `p=none;` with `rua=mailto:xyz@yourdomain.com`, so you can get reports before you quarantine or reject any emails, and you can debug potential configurations issues.
+If DMARC fails, receiving servers will take action based on your DMARC policy (`p=`):

+* `none` → do nothing, just monitor
+* `quarantine` → send the message to spam
+* `reject` → block the message entirely

+Always start with `p=none; rua=mailto:you@yourdomain.com` to receive reports and verify your setup before enforcing stricter policies.
+This way, you can debug any configuration issues before they impact real email delivery.